cpearson3/wordpress-uikit-timber-theme/README.md

-# Bootsmooth Wordpress Theme
+# Bootsmooth UIKit Wordpress Theme

-A Wordpress Starter Theme built with Bootsmooth and the [Timber Starter Theme](https://github.com/timber/starter-theme).
+A Wordpress Starter Theme built with [UIKit 3](https://getuikit.com/) and the [Timber Starter Theme](https://github.com/timber/starter-theme).

-# Features

-* Modern build system for your WordPress stylesheets and javascript sources using Node, Gulp and Sass
-* Page layouts built with Timber, a plugin to write WordPress themes with object-oriented code and the Twig Template Engine

 ## Installation and setup

 1. Open a terminal and change to your wp-content/themes folder
-2. Clone the repository: git clone https://github.com/cpearson3/bootsmooth-wordpress-theme.git
+2. Clone the repository: git clone https://github.com/cpearson3/bootsmooth-uikit-theme.git
-3. Install node, npm, bower, and gulp
+3. Install node, npm, and gulp
-4. Install project dependencies: npm install; bower install
+4. Install project dependencies: npm install
-5. Build stylesheet and javascript: gulp build
+5. Build stylesheet and javascript: gulp

 ### Activating the theme

 1. Login to the WordPress admin panel
 2. Go to Appearance > Themes
-3. Select Bootsmooth WordPress
+3. Select Bootsmooth UIKit
 4. Click Activate and reload the site

 ## Customizing the stylesheet